Phase-modulated entangling gates robust to static and time-varying errors: Results and Discussion

-We begin, in Fig.~\ref{fig:detrobust}, by performing two-ion $\Phi\text{M}$-MS gates in the presence of static detuning offset errors, and measuring $P_1$ as a simple proxy for gate infidelity associated with residual qubit-oscillator coupling.
-Such offsets are a common cause of gate infidelity and may arise due to slow drifts in the depth of the trapping potential or incorrect calibration of the mode frequencies.
-As the suppression order in the gate construction is increased, the range of detunings for which $P_1 \approx 0$ (effective mode decoupling) broadens, demonstrating robustness for detunings up to 50\% of the target value with third-order suppression.
-Data agree well with analytic theory predicting the functional dependence of the measured $P_1$ on detuning.
+An additional benefit of $\Phi\text{M}$ gates is the ability to incorporate robustness to imperfections in gate implementation.
+We explore this phenomenology by engineering static detuning offset errors during application of an entangling gate, and measuring $P_1$ as a proxy for gate infidelity associated with residual qubit-oscillator coupling.
+Such offsets are a common error and may arise due to slow drifts or incorrect calibration of the oscillator mode frequencies.

+In Fig.~\ref{fig:detrobust}(a) we illustrate this feature by performing two-ion $\Phi\text{M}$-MS gates constructed analytically with different orders of noise suppression for the target mode ($k=4$).
+As the suppression order in the gate construction is increased, the range of detunings around zero for which $P_1 \approx 0$ broadens, demonstrating robustness for deviations up to $\pm1$~kHz from the target detuning value with third-order suppression.
+Data agree well with analytic theory (detailed in Appendix E) predicting the functional dependence of the measured $P_1$ on detuning.
+Fig.~\ref{fig:detrobust}(b) demonstrates in the phase space picture how the process of phase-shifted sequence concatenation results in repeated decoupling of the mode throughout the gate, reducing residual excitation even for large detuning errors.

+Similar benefits are also observed using robust numerically optimized $\Phi\text{M}$ sequences in Fig.~\ref{fig:detrobust}(c), where we compare the standard and robust numerical gate constructions, again in the presence of static detuning offset errors.
+In our experiments, the standard sequence does not provide robustness to such offsets, and we observe that $P_1$ as a function of the applied detuning error behaves similarly to the unmodulated gate in Fig.~\ref{fig:detrobust}(a).
+The symmetrization procedure and requirement that the time-averaged positions of the phase space trajectories are approximately zero for the robust gate solution reduces sensitivity to detuning errors, again indicated by the broadening of the dip in $P_1$.